 WP2.
 Managing stormwater as a resource

-We are investigating how engineered stormwater management systems can be better aligned with natural processes and other physical infrastructure to:
+We investigated how engineered stormwater management systems can be better aligned with natural processes and other physical infrastructure to:

 - realise the resource potential of all forms of urban water, with opportunities for storage, recovery and reuse being taken at every stage of the urban water cycle; and